 Additionally, the department has specific goals for two of its majors Applied Mathematics, and Mathematics Education.
 These goals clarify and document the department's desire to produce highly qualified and successful majors.
 The University completed the paperwork for the Actuarial Science program to receive VEE credit for applied statistical methods (through 2013), time series (through 2013), corporate finance (through 2014), and economics (through 2014).
-A complete assessment of this program will be completed by Dr. Beck with consolation from the School of Business when the program is viewed as sustainable.
+A complete assessment of this program including its long-term viability is being developed by Dr. Beck with consolation from the School of Business.
 We expect the only assessment criteria beyond those of mathematics major will be to track actuarial exam scores for student who choose this option.

-The assessment results for data collected from July 2011- July 2012 constitute the department's ongoing systemic attempt to quantify student achievement within the department.
+The assessment results for data collected from July 2012- July 2013 constitute the department's ongoing systemic attempt to quantify student achievement within the department.
 The results suggest that for students in both Mathematics and Mathematics Education program goals are being met.
 Additionally, Mathematics Education maintains NCATE special program accreditation from NCTM.
-There should be no additional assessment data necessary for the mathematics education major beyond what is collected for the yearly NCATE report.
+There should be no additional assessment data necessary for the mathematics education major beyond what is collected for the yearly NCATE report completed by Dr. Paula R. Stickles.